dkdndes/django-flatpages-example/README.md

 ========================

 Django flatpages example with a seperate branch for tinymce integration.
-The Tiny_mce example uses the CDN repository and not a local copy.
+The TinyMce example uses the CDN repository and not a local copy.

 master: flatpage example with default.html